clkelley/clkelley.github.io/bow_stand.md

 ## Bow Stand

-**Project description:** For Design and Manufacturing, I created a collapsible archery bow stand out of machined aluminum. <br> Through prototyping and several iterations of machining, I settled on a final product I am happy with.
+**For Design and Manufacturing, I created a collapsible archery bow stand out of machined aluminum.** <br> Through prototyping and several iterations of machining, I settled on a final product I am happy with.
 The legs fold away using a similar mechanism to tent poles.

 <img src="images/Presentation Slide Final Clara Kelley.jpeg?raw=true"/>